 What is a level 5 finish?

-In not so technical lingo, a level five finish refers to drywall that has been taped, first and second coated, and sanded lightly to remove tool marks before applying a thin skim coat to the entire surface including the seams and field.
-The skim coat is sanded lightly and checked with a halogen light to look for any imperfections.
-For details on how to roll skim drywall, please read this article.
-The surface is coated with a high quality high solids drywall primer before painting.
+In not-so-technical lingo, a level five finish refers to drywall that has been taped, first and second coated, and sanded lightly to remove tool marks.
+Then, a thin skim coat is spread across the entire surface including the seams and field.
+Once it dries, the skim coat is sanded lightly and checked with a halogen light to look for imperfections.
+The surface is then coated with a high-quality high-solids drywall primer before painting.

 In recent years, gypsum manufacturers have developed products that can take the place of a skim coat.
 GA-214-10 refers to these materials as a suitable substitute for skim coating.
-They must however, be applied according to manufacturers’ recommendations to qualify as a level five finish.
-The USG Company recommends a process that replaces the second coat over seams with a spray on product and after sanding recommends another product to spray as the skim coat and primer in one.
-You can read about it here.
+However, they must be applied according to the manufacturers’ recommendations to qualify as a level-five finish.
+The USG Company recommends a process that replaces the second coat over seams with a spray-on product and after sanding recommends another product is used as the skim coat and primer all in one.

 When is a level 5 finish needed?

-Some drywall tradesmen are able to use a level four finish (everything but the skim coat) to create a suitable smooth finish on walls.
-Ceilings that are finished smooth will always require a level five finish.
-In areas of critical lighting a level five finish is absolutely necessary.
-Critical lighting may include side-lighting from fixtures or windows.
-If using high gloss paint it is highly recommended to use a level five finish.
+Some drywall tradesmen can use a level four finish (everything but the skim coat) to create a suitable smooth finish on walls.
+Ceilings that are finished smooth always require a level five finish.
+Any areas requiring high gloss paint must be finished using a level five finish.

 In areas of critical lighting, a level-five finish is necessary even on vertical surfaces.
 Critical lighting includes areas where directional lighting hits a surface at less than a 45-degree angle.
 This is common where window lighting splashes across a wall that runs perpendicular to the window.